 To overcome this challenge, Alpine Industries introduced a comprehensive data management platform powered by Google Cloud and Docparser, streamlining the entire data process from extraction to integration.

 The platform allows for real-time updates of parsed invoices and accurate shipment tracking, enabling teams to easily access clean, enhanced data.
-This has significantly reduced the workload on customer service from hours to seconds—highlighting the importance of effective data extraction processes.
+This has significantly reduced the workload on customer service from hours to seconds.

 Red Caffeine: Making Lead Management Easy